Is there anything better than snacking on popcorn?

 Here's a trail mix recipe from Don't Mess with Mama to give you some additional ideas.

-Similar to kale chips, seaweed chips are a nice Whole30 alternative to popcorn.
+Similar to kale chips, seaweed chips are an amazing popcorn substitute for a Whole30 diet.
 You can also pair these with a protein of your choice (fish, turkey, bacon, etc.) to balance things out.

 Dora Daily has your back with a seaweed chip recipe.